-Phase I: Intake
+Phase I: Intervention

 Going through intake generally involves filling out forms like your medical history, and submitting insurance information to be able to start treatment.
 It sometimes also includes a psychiatric and/or psychological evaluation.

-Phase II: Detox
+Phase III: Detox

 Detox (short for detoxification) is the process of totally removing the addictive substance(s) from the body.
 It takes anywhere from 3 days to 2 weeks, depending on how severely the person was using drugs and/or alcohol.